ForgeEssentials/ForgeEssentials/README.md

 =================
 Set up for ForgeEssentials development is simalar to any other ForgeGradle-based mod.

-*Note: ForgeGradle versions for Minecraft 1.6 requires Java 7.*
+*Note: ForgeGradle versions for Minecraft 1.7 reccomend Java 7.*

 1. Clone this repo.
+2. Download the respective MinecraftForge ForgeGradle version into the repo.
-2. Open a terminal, and navigate to the cloned repo.
+3. Open a terminal, and navigate to the cloned repo.
-3. Depending on your system, run either 'gradlew.bat eclipse' (Windows) or './gradlew eclipse' (Unix)
+4. Depending on your system, run either 'gradlew.bat setupDecompWorkspace eclipse' (Windows Command Prompt), './gradlew.bat setupDecompWorkspace eclipse' (Windows PowerShell), or './gradlew setupDecompWorkspace eclipse' (Unix)
-4. Open the newly created workspace in Eclipse, and you will be good to go!
+5. Open the newly created workspace in Eclipse, and you will be good to go!

+*Notes:*
-*Note: Please consider squashing all commits before initially sumitting pull requests.*
+1. Please consider squashing all commits before initially submitting pull requests.
+2. For a local .gitignore use .git/info/exclude

 <br>

 Downloads
 =========

-If you would like test builds, go [here](http://dries007.net:8080/job/FE_164/).
+If you would like test builds, go [here](http://198.23.242.205:8080/job/ForgeEssentials-17/).
 Untested and probably buggy!

 FE Team Members:
 ================